maxgoren/OWLang/README.md

 ```

 #### By the end of Friday night:
-The scanner/Lexer will have been completed, providing a useable tokenized representation
+ - The lexer will have been completed providing a useable tokenized representation
-of our input language to be used by the parser.
+of our input language to be used by the parser we will build.

 ```
     0:   <BEGIN, begin>